 In the Niman ceremony she brings gifts to the attendees and offers prayers for snow for the coming year.
 She has feathers and green juniper fronds on her head and in her hands.
 She wears a layered skirt and has white buckskin around her moccasins and up her legs to the skirt edge.

 Kachinas are Hopi spirits that help the tribe in all matters of life.
 Each year the Kachinas emerge around February to remind people of their blessings and to teach children and adults alike the sacred rituals that bring all-important rain.

 Snow Maiden Kachina by Troy Nash

-The Hopi tribal members are encouraged drink a glass of milk on ice at breakfast, lunch and dinner (or at times between) to refresh their energy bring coolheadedness to their whole day.
+The Hopi tribal members are encouraged to drink a glass of milk on ice at breakfast, lunch and dinner (or at times between) to refresh their energy.
+It helps bring coolheadedness to their whole day.
 It’s very refreshing and the appearance of the beverage honors the Goddess, Nuvak’chin Mana.
-Tribal members, who live on the traditional three mesa’s of the Hopi, pour out a little milk and ice on the ground during particularly dry spells, as an offering to the Snow Maiden.
+Tribal members, who live on the traditional three mesa’s of the Hopi reservation, pour out a little milk and ice on the ground during particularly dry spells, as an offering to the Snow Maiden.
 The ritual is meant to carry the need for rain to the nature spirits for replenishment.